shrunSprint89/CustomerIntelApps/.roo/rules/rules.md

 ### 1. Agent Workflow and Planning Cycle

-- **Start in Architect Mode:** All user prompts must begin in `architect` mode.
-This is the designated starting point for planning and task breakdown.
+- **Start in orchestrator mode:** The workflow must start in `orchestrator` mode.
+The orchestrator is responsible for analyzing the user prompt, reviewing context, creating the action plan using `update_todo_list`, and delegating tasks to other agents (`code`, `debug`, `architect`).

 - **Architect Mode Responsibilities:**
-    - Analyze the user prompt to understand the core request.
-    - Review existing context from the [`docs/archDecisions`](docs/archDecisions) folder and the repository-level [`todo.md`](todo.md:1).
-    - Synthesize this information to create a detailed action plan.
-    - Use the `update_todo_list` tool to outline the plan.
-    - Once the plan is approved, switch to the appropriate agent mode (e.g., `code`, `debug`) to execute the first task.
+    - Focus solely on architectural decisions, documentation (in `docs/archDecisions`), and providing guidance.

-- **Task Execution and Return to Architect:**
+- **Task Execution and Return to orchestrator:**
-    - The assigned agent executes its designated task.
-    - Upon task completion, the agent **must** switch back to `architect` mode.
+    - After a task is completed, the agent must return to `orchestrator` mode for progress review and next-step planning.
-    - The `architect` agent then reviews progress, updates the [`todo.md`](todo.md:1), and plans the next step, ensuring a continuous planning and execution cycle.

 ### 2. Commit at completion
 - **At the end** of a logical set of tasks for a single user prompt, create a Git commit summarizing the completed work.